NumberSystemWizards/NumberSystem-Wizards/README.md

 - **Inefficiency in Decimal Conversions:**
   - The method used for converting from and to decimal may not be the most efficient, especially for large numbers.
 There is room for optimization in these conversion processes.

-- **Code Organization:**
-  - The code is not divided into header files.
-While not necessary for a small project like this, it may become less maintainable as the codebase grows.

 ## Usage
 1. Run the program.
 2. Enter your name when prompted.